emily-bicks/msc_project/README.md

 # msc_project
-The code associated with my MSc Project: Enhancing Recommendations of Open Educational Resources using Network Communities
+The code associated with my MSc Project: Enhancing Recommendations of Open Educational Resources Using Network Communities